 I loved the idea of We Came, We Saw, We Left: A Family Gap Year by Charles Wheelan but I came out of it thinking this man must be incredibly exhausting and dare I say boring to be around.
 I’ve read a lot of travel and family memoirs and this was an odd one.
 There was a real lack of actual curiosity about the locations they went to and I still don’t have a sense of why they wanted to go on this trip.
 Why not split it up over a few summers?
 Why take 9 months at once?
 It seemed grueling.

 Cute enough and I think it was supposed to funny but why weren’t there more stories?
 I get not everyone is great at engaging, descriptive writing but maybe don’t write a travel memoir then?
 The logistics parts were often lacking any real motivations or connecting details despite being lengthy.
 I still am not sure why the family didn’t travel as a whole to get the multi entry visa in India or barring that, why didn’t half stay in Kolkata where they thought the daughter was going to need urgent medical care?
 The visa story was many pages long, why do I still have questions?
 Same with the trip to Bhutan.
-They had to spend $250 a day per person (which seems like a lot) there yet he wanted to get a steep discount on their excursion so much that he had the daughter make a fake ID.
+They had to spend $250 a day per person (which seems like a lot) there yet he wanted to get a steep discount on their excursion so much that he had the daughter make a fake ID so he could commit fraud and get the discount.
 Couldn’t the excursion fee count against the $250?
 I don’t know because he didn’t tell us.

 Who puts off getting flesh eating bacteria taken care of once diagnosed and a doctor located (after a long ordeal) to go on another excursion for a week?

 Everything seemed like an afterthought to talking about transportation and food costs.
-For people who wanted to travel the world they didn’t seem to interact with people much or do much besides hike and ride the bus and occasionally hike.
+For people who wanted to travel the world they didn’t seem to interact with people much or do much besides riding the bus and occasionally hiking.
 Maybe they did but why wasn’t that in the book?

 Some of the encounters with locals were cringe inducing like the comparison of the owner of the houseboat they were renting to Dev Patel in The Best Exotic Marigold Hotel.
 He was very othering in other parts as well.